Crime & Courts

 Gifford and Forst’s use of deadly force was justified against Kissack, and criminal charges will not be filed against either officer, the Office of Special Prosecutions said.

 Kissack’s shooting is one of six fatal shootings by law enforcement so far this year in Alaska.
-The Office of Special Prosecutions has determined the use of deadly force was justified in four of those shootings, and has yet to release its determinations on the fatal shooting of 67-year-old Kirk Medak at a Kenai Peninsula beach in July and the fatal shooting of 16-year-old Easter Leafa at an Anchorage apartment in August.
+The Office of Special Prosecutions has determined the use of deadly force was justified in five of those shootings, and has yet to release its determinations on the fatal shooting of 16-year-old Easter Leafa at an Anchorage apartment in August.

 Sean Maguire